learnbyexample/100_page_python_intro/100_page_python_intro.md

 >>> re.findall(r'[^:]+', ip)
 ['car', 'jeep']

-# replace only whole words 'par' and 'hand' with 'X'
+# replace only whole words 'par' OR 'hand' with 'X'
 # \b is an anchor to restrict the matching to the start/end of words
 >>> ip = 'par spare part hand handy unhanded'
 >>> re.sub(r'\b(par|hand)\b', 'X', ip)